Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Monte Carlo tree search for combinatorial optimization

 \section{Monte Carlo tree search for combinatorial optimization}

-We propose an adaptation of Monte Carlo tree search for game playing (see Section \ref{MCTSGamePlaying}) that can be used in a combinatorial optimization problem.
+We propose an adapted version of Monte Carlo tree search for game playing (see Section \ref{MCTSGamePlaying}) that is more suitable for solving a combinatorial optimization problem.
 We assume that all decision variables are discrete, although in some cases the algorithm remains applicable even when the decision variables are continuous, as will be demonstrated in Section \ref{caseStudy}.
 By leveraging the combinatorial structure of a problem, the algorithm can be enhanced in several ways, which are discussed in this section.
-Later in Section \ref{caseStudy} and \ref{caseStudyB}, we will illustrate these enhancements by applying it to the specific combinatorial optimization problems of the two case studies.
+Later in Section \ref{caseStudy} and \ref{caseStudyB}, we will illustrate these enhancements by tailoring them to the specific combinatorial optimization problems of the two case studies. \blue{In this section we will employ the standard terminology used for combinatorial optimization problems and we refer readers who are unfamiliar with this terminology to \cite{Papadimitriou:1998}.}